Dungeon Dice Monsters for the Game Boy Advance

 First off, the game is extremely faithful to the episodes in which YuGi & Duke battled.
 You select dice.
 You roll dice.
 You summon monsters.
 You dimension your monsters.
 You move.
 You attack.
 You block.
 Basically everything you saw in the show happens in the game.

 Some of the things I found interesting in the gameplay that weren’t noted on the show.
 Some monsters have flying, and can fly over enemies on their path.
 This uses more “movement crests” than a usual move, but can be helpful.
 And in the same fashion, some monsters have a digging ability that lets them tunnel under monsters.

-Also, there is one more way to win besides attacking your opponents “3 hearts”.
+Also, there is one more way to win besides attacking your opponent's “3 hearts”.
 If you summon all 5 pieces of Exodia, you automatically win.

-Gameplay on the Game Boy is pretty straightforward.
+Game play on the Game Boy is pretty straightforward.
 This game is easier to learn than Duel Monsters.
 I’d keep the instruction booklet handy the first couple of times you play a match.
 As it can be confusing to understand the controls, but once you do, the game is very simple to play.

-If any of your monsters have special abilities (ie: increase attack power, or defense), you will be prompted as to whether you want to use these abilities prior to attacking, or getting attacked.
+If any of your monsters have special abilities (example: increase attack power, or defense), you will be prompted as to whether you want to use these abilities prior to attacking, or getting attacked.
 Pretty nice.

 You start off with slightly more than the 15 dice you need to play the game.
 You earn money to buy more dice as you duel.
 You can buy & sell dice in Grandpa’s shop.
 Of course I don’t think Grandpa has a dice store in the show?
 Duke does!
 But everything can’t be perfect. ;-)

 Sound & Graphics are about what you expect for the GBA.
 When monsters attack, an animation will show your dragon (or whatever monster you are attacking with) attacking the defender.
 What’s nice is that Konami gives you the ability to shut off this redundant animation if you are sick of seeing it.